 Batwa cultural in Buhoma

 The Batwa cultural experience will also show you how they lived in huts made of grass, trees, the use of tree-houses, caves.
 Experience the Batwa village life of old, the sharing, of living as a community.
 The Batwa trail experience in Buhoma is the most popularized and well known cultural experiences in Bwindi but there are more interesting and rewarding cultural experiences and community tours in Bwindi that will expose you to the local Bakiga community culture and the Batwa communities.

 Bwindi Impenetrable Forest is one of the best birding destinations in Africa with over about 348 bird species have been recorded at Bwindi to bird watchers such gives you an experience to encounter with 25 restricted-range species, of which 23 are confined to the Albertine Rift and four are globally threatened: African Green Broadbill -Pseudocalyptomena graueri-Vulnerable and so many others

-Bwindi impenetrable National park is open for gorilla trekking all year around, the best time is from June to August and December to February.
+Bwindi Impenetrable National park is open for gorilla trekking all year round, the best time is from June to August and December to February.
 There is less rain during this time making gorilla trekking easier.
-March to April and September to November are usually very wet month, although they make the best bird watching time, during these months, it is usually misty and wet making Gorilla trekking difficult
+March to April and September to November are usually a very wet month, although they make the best bird watching time, during these months, it is usually misty and wet making Gorilla trekking difficult